djhunt-ibm/agentic-ai-client-bootcamp/usecases/manufacturing/README.md

 ## 🏛 Architecture

-To streamline fault diagnosis and resolution across production lines, XYZ Motors has developed a **Multi-Agent AI Fault Management System** that intelligently processes machine-related incidents in real time.
+To streamline fault diagnosis and resolution across production lines, XYZ FMCG Packaging has developed a **Multi-Agent AI Fault Management System** that intelligently processes machine-related incidents in real time.
 This system leverages a collaborative multi-agent framework powered by **Watsonx Orchestrate** and **Watsonx.ai**, allowing operational teams to respond faster, minimize downtime, and retain critical knowledge.

 The architecture consists of specialized AI agents, each designed to handle specific tasks, working together to deliver an intelligent, structured, and actionable response to equipment failures.